Should I specialize?

 Specializing based on the market

-If you’ve been getting more inquiries from a certain type of client or about a certain property type, this could be a sign that the market for that speciality is increasing.
+If you’ve been getting more inquiries from a certain type of client or about a certain property type, this could be a sign that the market for that specialty is increasing.
 Specializing in a growing demographic or trend is good for business.
 But it’s likely that other agents are thinking the same thing, which could mean more competition.